philn/wk-webrtc-devtools-frontend/README.md

 Then select one of the sample JSON provided in this repository.

-The graphs currently show stats about the outbound video RTP stats.
+The graphs currently show stats about the inbound and outbound video RTP stats.
 More will come, this is a proof-of-concept.